jared-v-hoyt/ExampleFinalProject/API/README.md

     app.UseCors("_MyAllowSubdomainPolicy");
     ```

-    These lines of code grant our frontend application (Next.js application which runs on port 3000) access to the API.
-In practice this is not a secure way of handling requests, but for our application, it will work fine.
+    These lines of code tell the [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS) mechanism to allow requests from the URL `http://localhost:3000`.
+Essentially, this grants our frontend application (Next.js application which runs on port 3000) access to the API.

+    In practice, this is not the most secure way of handling requests, but for all intents and purposes, it will work fine.

 10. Start the API by running the following command in the terminal: